YouGov survey shows parental support for increasing plant-based meals in schools

 About ProVeg UK

-ProVeg UK is a part of ProVeg International, a food awareness organisation with the mission to replace 50% of animal products globally with plant-based and cultivated foods by 2040.
+ProVeg UK is a part of ProVeg International, a food awareness organization with the mission to replace 50% of animal products globally with plant-based and cultivated foods by 2040.
 Our vision is a world where everyone chooses delicious and healthy food that is good for all humans, animals, and our planet.

 ProVeg UK works with local authorities and school caterers to increase the nutritional value and sustainability of school food.
 By reviewing menus and providing expert advice, new recipes, and plant-based cooking workshops, ProVeg increases the quality and quantity of plant-based food in schools.